fashaikh/serverless/docs/plugins/invoke.md

 ```

 This example will pass the json data in the `lib/data.json` file (relative to the root of the service) while invoking the specified/deployed function.

+## How It Works
+When you run the `serverless invoke` command for a particular function, we invoke that function via the Lambda API based on the options provided.
+We then output the result of the invocation to the terminal for you to view and debug.
+You can also view some invocation logging information by adding the `--log` option, which will output data like duration and billed duration.